Successful Language Learning Takes the Right Mindset

 Pick a goal designed to improve yourself.
 Be selfish.
 It’s okay.
 Whether you want to be more professional, to learn about a new culture, or to prepare for a move to a foreign country, you need to find a source of motivation to guide you through learning a second language.
 This is called intrinsic motivation, and it is scientifically proven to help you succeed.

 Learning a foreign language is a challenge.
 Young children take years to develop language skills.
-As an educated adult, you know how to learn German better than a child, for instance.
+As an educated adult, you’ll understand the grammar of a language better than a child.
 This is because you already have an understanding of how language works (you already know one after all).

 Even so, you will be learning thousands of new words, hundreds of new phrases and a good deal of grammar and syntax along with it.
 And that’s not even taking into account speaking and pronouncing a language correctly.
 Getting all that new information to stay in your brain takes time.